Joohansson/nanolinks/index.md

 <div class="line"></div>

 ## Entertainment
 Have some spare time?
-There are much fun to do!
+There are soo much fun to do!
 ### -Gambling, Betting
 * [PVP - Betting](https://pvp.me/)
 * [BetNano - Betting](https://betnano.io/)